Justyna Steczkowska: Witch Tarohoro and Eurovision comeback

+In January 2026, as part of the 30th anniversary of the release of her debut album, she published a dance version of the song Oko za oko from that album, remixed by her son Leon.
+In February, she presented a new dance version of Dziewczyna Szamana, followed at the end of March by Stu policjantów.
+At the same time, she announced the release of the lead single promoting her duets album Mezalianse.
+The first single was Mamacita, recorded with Skolim.
+Additionally, to celebrate the 30th anniversary of her artistic career, she embarked on a jubilee concert tour featuring repertoire from her previous albums.
+The series began with the project Maria Magdalena.
+All Is One in a planetarium.
+In April, the artist planned performances featuring the repertoire of Ewa Demarczyk, followed from September by the Roma Symfonica tour.
+On 22 May 2026, she is scheduled to perform during Polsat Hit Festival 2026 in Sopot.
+On 5 June, she is set to celebrate her 30th artistic anniversary with a jubilee recital during the National Festival of Polish Song in Opole, broadcast by TVP1.

 Other ventures

 Apart from her music endeavours, she has starred in the films Billboard and Na koniec świata ("To the End of the World").
 She was also a runner-up in season six of the Polish version of Dancing with the Stars in 2007, co-hosted the Polish version of Dancing on Ice in 2008, was a coach on The Voice of Poland in seasons 2, 4–5, and 12–14, with two of her contestants winning the competition, and has served as a judge on the Polish version of Your Face Sounds Familiar since 2024.
 She has appeared in several advertising campaigns, and designed her own clothing collection for girls.
 She is actively involved in charity work.

 Legacy

 Steczkowska is known for her four-octave vocal range.
 She has won numerous music awards, including six Fryderyk awards, two Wiktor awards, a Superjedynka and a Bursztynowy Słowik.
 She has also been honored with the Bronze Gloria Artis Medal for Merit to Culture, and has been ranked among Forbes Polands most valuable stars of Polish show business numerous times.